-A crochet hook, sometimes referred to as a crochet needle, is the basic tool you'll need to get started on your crocheting journey.
-Made from metal, plastic or wood with a small hook at one end, crochet hooks are used to turn a lovely skein of yarn into cozy jumpers, snuggly blankets and beautiful home accessories.
+A crochet hook is the basic tool you'll need to get started on your journey as you learn to crochet.
+Made from metal, plastic or wood with a small hook at one end, crochet hooks are used to turn a lovely skein of yarn into cozy sweaters, snuggly blankets and beautiful home accessories.

 All crochet hooks have similar basic features, in the same way knitting needles do, but different brands may modify them slightly for extra comfort or a more eye-catching design.